genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 The `GetNextSequenceNumbers` command is often used with the `SetSequence` script [see below](../../../operations/commands/server-commands/#setsequence), for example, if you suspect that you have an error in one of your tables:

-1. Stop all the processes and run `GetNextSequenceNumbers` to fnd the next sequence numbers of the tables.
+1. Stop all the processes and run `GetNextSequenceNumbers` to find the next sequence numbers of the tables.
 2. Check the table contents.
 You might find that a row is missing or needs to be added.
 Make this change on the database manually.
 This affects the sequence numbers in those tables.
 3. Run `SetSequence` to reset the sequence numbers where relevant.
 4. Now you can [restart your processes](../../../operations/commands/server-commands/#startserver-script).